LondheShubham153/tws-e-commerce-app/README.md

 ssh -i terra-key ubuntu@<public-ip>
 ```
 8. **Update your kubeconfig:**
-wherever you want to access your eks wheather it is yur local machine or bastion server this command will help you to interact with your eks.
+Configure kubectl to interact with your EKS cluster:
 > [!CAUTION]
-> you need to configure aws cli first to execute this command:
+> You need to configure aws cli first to execute this command:

 ```bash
 aws configure